The option of adding watermarks to downloaded files is available beginning in FileCloud 23.262.

 Click Add Filter Condition.

-In the example below, we first choose User’s effective policy name is equal to [SalesAssoc] users with the specified policy name are selected by the filter and their files display the watermark when previewed.
+In the example below, we first choose User’s effective policy is equal to [SalesAssoc].
+Users with the policy SalesAssoc are selected by the filter and their files display the watermark when previewed or downloaded.

-Note: Instead of choosing a predefined condition, you may click Switch to Code Editor and write your condition in Expression Language if you are familiar with it.
-For help with expression language, see https://symfony.com/doc/current/reference/formats/expression_language.html. -
+Note: Instead of choosing a predefined condition, you may click Switch to Code Editor and write your condition in Expression Language using Watermark Parameters for Code Editor.
+For help with expression language, see https://symfony.com/doc/current/reference/formats/expression_language.html.

 Once you have selected a condition, enter any values it requires.